 Roll Escape — This is a defensive maneuver that allows you to roll forward or backward at the cost of 1 bar of Defensive Meter.
 Roll Escapes are armored and can only be beaten with a throw or if the opponent waits for the roll before attacking.
 Roll Escapes can be great against attacks with high recovery as you can roll and then whiff punish the opponent before they are able to block.
-To perform a Roll Escape you must press Stance Switch+Back (Stance+) or Stance Switch+Forward (Stance+).
+To perform a Roll Escape you must press Stance Switch+Back (SS+) or Stance Switch+Forward (SS+).

 Delayed Getup — This allows you to stay knocked down for a longer period of time in order to avoid your opponent’s attacks.
-To perform a Delayed Getup you must hold the Stance button while knocked down.
+To perform a Delayed Getup you must hold the SS button while knocked down.

 A Hop is done by lightly tapping the Up () button.
 Your character will perform a short hop off the ground and will be able to perform 2 different attacks from it.
 Hops are generally good to avoid low attacks.
 Attacks done from a Hop hit as overheads which can be used for mix-ups when coupled with low attacks.

 A Breakaway, or Air Escape, allows you to escape a combo at the cost of 2 bars of Defensive Meter.
 Breakaways are armored which prevents you from being hit out of them.
 It should be noted that Breakaway is not a guaranteed way of escaping a combo as there are moves that have an Armor Break property that will destroy the armor from a Breakaway.
 To perform a Breakaway you must press Down+Block (+Block) while in a combo.

 Understanding the game and learning how to utilize all of the mechanics are essential when playing Mortal Kombat 11.
 Thanks for reading and I hope this guide proves to be useful for anyone trying to learn the game.